okta/okta-sdk-java/MIGRATING.md

 This revision will embrace the Open Source [openapi-generator](https://github.com/OpenAPITools/openapi-generator) to auto generate the code from Okta's reference specification (v3) of the Management APIs.

 `ExtensibleResource` is removed as the individual models no longer extend from this class.
+This is also partly due to the way the code generator tooling works when it generates the model classes.
 Client can directly serialize/deserialize API responses into the respective model classes.
 There should ideally be no need for a workaround or replacement of `ExtensibleResource`.

 ### Okta client vs API clients